lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 For |pipetask| users, the APDB is configured with the :option:`--config <pipetask run --config>` and :option:`--config-file <pipetask run --config-file>` options.
 APDB configuration info uses the prefix ``diaPipe:apdb.``, with a colon, but is otherwise the same.

-Note that the `~lsst.dax.apdb.ApdbConfig.db_url` field has no default; a value *must* be provided by the user.
+Note that the `~lsst.dax.apdb.ApdbSqlConfig.db_url` field has no default; a value *must* be provided by the user.

-Additionally, the default set of observed bands allowed to be used in the pipeline are set by the columns available in the Apdb schema specified by `~lsst.dax.ApdbConfig.schema_file`.
+Additionally, the default set of observed bands allowed to be used in the pipeline are set by the columns available in the Apdb schema specified by `~lsst.dax.apdb.ApdbConfig.schema_file`.
-Should the user wish to use the pipeline on data containing bands not in the ``ugrizy`` system, they must add the appropriate columns to the Apdb schema and add the bands to the ``validBands`` config in `~lsst.ap.association.DiaPipelineConig`.
+Should the user wish to use the pipeline on data containing bands not in the ``ugrizy`` system, they must add the appropriate columns to the Apdb schema and add the bands to the ``validBands`` config in `~lsst.ap.association.DiaPipelineConfig`.

 .. _section-ap-pipe-apdb-examples: